RU-ECE/ECE569-DB/syllabus.md

 * **[Resources](https:github.com//RU-ece/DovKrugerCourses/DovKrugerBio.md)**
 * **[Course Web Address](https://github.com/RU-ECE/ECE569-DB)**
 ** Prerequisites**
-  * Required basic C++ or Java in order to write clients to DB
+  * Required basic C++, Java, Python, Rust, ??? in order to write clients to DB
-  * TBD
-  *
+    * Your code is your business.
+If you use python or any language I don't know well, I can't help much

 ## Hardware Requirements

 * A laptop running windows, Mac or Linux.
 You may use lab machines if necessary
+  * Please see me if you cannot afford a laptop.
+There are a limited set of laptops that perhaps you can be lent
 * You must install MariaDB or Mysql.
-Postgres is also recommended.
+PostGRES is optional, but the more you do, the more you will learn.
+* You can install the database in a docker container, in a virtual machine, or on your bare computer.
+Learning all these things are valuable but not required.

 ## COURSE DESCRIPTION